jjvanzon/JJs-Reference-Architecture/layers.md

 ### Platform Independence

 The dashed line going right through the [diagram](#data-layer), separates the *platform-specific* code from the *platform independent* code.
-The platform-specific code concerns itself with [`NHibernate`](apis.md#nhibernate) and `SQL Server`, while the platform independent code is agnostic of what the underlying storage technology is.
+The platform-specific code concerns itself with [`NHibernate`](apis.md#nhibernate) and `SQL Server`, while the platform independent code is unaware of what the underlying storage technology is.
 You may as well stick an [`XML`](apis.md#xml) file under it and not use `SQL Server` or [`NHibernate`](apis.md#nhibernate).
 This allows us to program against the same model, regardless of how it is stored.
 This platform-independence, also allows deployment of the same code in different environment that can run `.NET`, such as a *mobile phone*, *windows* or *web*.

 Presentation Layer